open-lms-open-source/content-access-s3/examples/moodle-backup-filler/README.md

 * data exported from the Moodle database (XML files)
 * files referenced by the course (the "files/" directory within the backup)

 All files stored by Moodle are immutable since the filenames are a checksum of the content.
-Blackboard Open LMS Enterprise exploits this immutability by omitting files from the course backup.
+Open LMS Enterprise exploits this immutability by omitting files from the course backup.
 Instead, files are kept in Moodle's file store (even after being deleted from Moodle).
 When a course is restored from a fileless backup, the files are still in the file store and are simply associated with the restored course.

 This approach reduces disk capacity compared with standard Moodle course backups by deduplicating files across multiple backups, while also providing